hortonworks/cloudbreak/docs/index.md

 ####Create IAM role with the create script

-1. Download the contents of [this folder](https://github.com/sequenceiq/cloudbreak/tree/master/docs/aws) in a directory.
+1. Download [this script](https://raw.githubusercontent.com/sequenceiq/cloudbreak/master/docs/aws/create-iam-role.sh), e.g: `curl -O https://raw.githubusercontent.com/sequenceiq/cloudbreak/master/docs/aws/create-iam-role.sh`
 2. Make sure you have the [AWS CLI](http://aws.amazon.com/cli/) installed and on your path.
-3. Enter the directory
-4. Run `./create-iam-role`
+3. Run `./create-iam-role`
-5. Copy the resulting role ARN
+4. Copy the resulting role ARN

 Once this is configured, Cloudbreak is ready to launch Hadoop clusters on your behalf.
 The only thing Cloudbreak requires is the `Role ARN` (Role for Cross-Account access).